AlbertMietus/DocIdeas.hg/CCastle/4.Blog/a.Heisenbug.rst

 and **6**.
 This is wrong, they are not prime.
 |BR|
-With a (very) *fast Generator*, **all** integers are sent to the `Finder` --before any `Sieve` is created, and so any int is reported as prime.
-And, too many elements are added to the chain, as a Sieve component is created for each found “prime”.
+With a (very) *fast Generator*, **all** integers are sent to the `Finder` --before any `Sieve` is created, and so any int is reported as prime. besides, too many elements are added to the chain as a Sieve component is created for each found “prime”.
 On top of that, no integer is ever sieved...

 This is just **an** example.
 As we can’t predict (or assume) any order, we can find other results too.
 And, when we add